-- 3. The Bill amends the Broadcasting Act 1989 ('the principal Act').
-Clause 5 of the Bill seeks to expand the functions of the Broadcasting Commission ('the Commission') to include promoting: - a. the live broadcast of New Zealand sport, and - b. sporting games and events of national significance. - 4.
+- 4. The Bill amends the Broadcasting Act 1989 ('the principal Act').
+Clause 4 of the Bill expands the functions of the Broadcasting Commission ('the Commission') to include: - a. promoting the live broadcast of New Zealand sport; - b. promoting sporting games and events of national significance; and - c. ensuring that a range of broadcasts is available to provide for the interests of "people without access to subscription based sport". - 5.
 Clause 5 of the Bill further requires that the Commission shall, in the exercise of those functions, ensure that the games of national significance listed in Schedule 1A of the Bill are broadcast live and free-to-air.